thegworld/gtx-browser/docs/clion.md

 ### Custom Build Targets

-A custom Build Target allows CLion to compile Chromium similarly to running ninja in the command line.
+A custom Build Target allows CLion to compile GTx Browser similarly to running ninja in the command line.

 #### Add a Custom Build Target